NotARainb0w/Stand-TranZlator/README.md

 - **Weird Translations?**: Blame Google Translate.
 It has a mind of its own.
 - **Annoying Toast Messages?**: That's just the script's way of showing love.

+### Known Bugs
+- No bugs, send me a message on Discord (notcracky) if you found a bug

 ### Disclaimer
 TranZlater is not responsible for any miscommunications, hilarious mistranslations, or general chaos that may ensue.
 Use at your own risk!